The Easiest Way to Jumpstart Your Metabolism & Kill Cravings

 Buffalo Chicken Dip Recipe

-I now make a habit of cooking ribs at least once a month because they really are that good!
+I now make a habit of cooking ribs and buffalo sauce at least once a month because they really are that good!
 I’m not yet well-versed in the buffalo-style chicken wing (yet), so until that day comes, we eat this Buffalo Chicken Dip.
 And it gets bonus points for not being a finger food!

 Blue Cheese and Wings